InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/JFlash Download Guide.md

 InPlayTools is an extension designed to enhance J-Flash functionality by adding support for the IN6XXE series of chips.

-The installation file for Inplaytools is in "SDK\in-dev\tools\InPlayToolsSetup.exe"
+The installation file for Inplaytools is in "SDK\in-dev\tools\InPlayToolsSetup.exe", or download [InPlayTools](https://github.com/InPlay-Inc/IN6XXE-Tools/blob/main/InPlayTool/InPlayToolsSetup.exe) from website.

 User should select the Jlink version.
 Recommended install Jlink Version 7.62 or later first.